 2017 ANNUAL CONFERENCE AGENDA: The 2017 Annual Conference Agenda

 ALL EVENTS ARE AT THE CONVENTION CENTER UNLESS OTHERWISE NOTED.
 ALL TIMES ARE CENTRAL DAYLIGHT TIME.
 Additional Special Meals will be added as they are scheduled.

-.
+HOTEL ROOMS: Hotel rooms are blocked at a variety of hotels in the vicinity of the Sloan Convention Center.
+The rate varies at each hotel.
+Room rates are available until May 16th or until all the rooms are reserved.
+Also, if you need to cancel a room, please do so by May 16th.
+In order to receive these special rates, when calling the hotel directly to make a reservation, please state that you are part of the Kentucky Conference United Methodist Church group.
 For best availability and immediate confirmation, make your reservation via internet with the noted links.
 You should receive a confirmation from the hotel upon completion of your reservation.
 If you do not have internet access, you can call the hotel front desk directly using the phone number provided.
 Please note that several hotels are already full, as some persons made reservations earlier when the information was posted on our website.
-A list of the hotels can be found on the AC 2016 Hotel Reservations
+A list of the hotels can be found on the AC 2017 Hotel Reservations web page.

 Please note that securing a hotel room does NOT mean you are pre-registered for Annual Conference, please see the next section for registration information.